Capital One Venture Rewards Credit Card review

 I received the card.
 Now what?

-- Download Capital One Mobile app.
+- Download the Capital One Mobile app.
 Use it to pay your bills or send money to friends and family.
-Furthermore, you can monitor your card activity or redeem rewards through the app.
+You can also monitor your card activity or redeem rewards through the app.

 - Pay on time.
 Try to pay your balance by your due date — a minimum of 25 days after the close of each billing cycle — to avoid paying late fees and interest.

 Not quite what you’re looking for?
-Feel free to check out other travel rewards cards and compare your options before deciding which card to pick.
+Check out other travel rewards cards and compare your options before deciding which card to pick.